Communities

 General comments

-Incnis Mrsi‭ wrote almost 3 years ago · edited almost 3 years ago
+Incnis Mrsi‭ wrote over 3 years ago · edited over 3 years ago

 Perhaps because it’s the same but up to Fourier transform? (“a” operators depend on the momentum, whereas “φ”s are functions on the coordinate space.)